marionettejs/backbone.marionette/CONTRIBUTING.md

 ## Running Tests

-* via command-line by running `npm test`
+* via command-line by running `yarn test`
-* in the browser by running `npm run test-browser`
+* in the browser by running `yarn test-browser`

-To see the test matrix - run `npm run coverage`
+To see the test matrix - run `yarn coverage`

 ## Writing Tests and Code Style